- Integrative Services

 More good news?
 Fibromyalgia is, indeed, a chronic condition.
 But, it is not a progressive condition.
 That means it does not necessarily mean it will continue to get worse over time.
 And, despite the pain it may cause, it doesn’t do any lasting damage to your joints or muscles.
 The main issue people with the condition face is managing their pain, whether it comes during a flare-up or it seems to constantly be there.

 If you’re dealing with fibromyalgia and you’re tired of it negatively impacting your quality of life, contact The Holistic Healing Center for more information or to set up an appointment with a physical therapist as soon as possible.
 Living with pain is never something that should be taken lightly, and we can give you the resources you need to manage that pain from fibromyalgia on a daily basis.
 Our facility has experts that treat this complex condition successfully.
 We are committed to helping you feel your best as soon as possible, addressing the complex mind, body and spiritual needs of each person.
-Call us at 732-252-6155 or email us to learn more or book an appointment with one of our specialists.
+Call us at 732-252-6155 or text us or email us to learn more or book an appointment with one of our specialists.
 No script is required and most insurance plans cover our services.